Sukriva/cloud-rock-star-2020/Week 2.1 - Add Helsinki Outdoor route API/README.md

 <img src="/images/chrome-json-data-points.png" width="100%" height="100%">

-If you have error or you can't see the print in console.
+:bulb: If you have error or you can't see the print in console.
 Your ``index.html`` should now look something like this.
 See: [index.html](https://github.com/Sukriva/mimmitkoodaa-cloud-rock-star/blob/master/images/example_codes/new_index.html)

 ## Summary